FIFA International Soccer: Legacy

 A sequel, FIFA Soccer 95, was released in July 1994 exclusively for the Mega Drive/Genesis.
 This started the FIFA series, with a new game released every year since in the main series, alongside spin-off series games based around a particular tournament.
 The series passed 100 million total sales in 2010, and EA's licence to use the FIFA title runs through to 2022.
-The Sega Genesis version was included in the PlayStation 2 version of FIFA 06, which has been referred as FIFA 94.
+The Sega Genesis version was included as an extra in the sixth-generation console versions of FIFA 06, which has been referred as FIFA 94.